lachlan-waugh/cba-ctfs/slides/content/week03.md

 ### Server-side request forgery
 Trick a server into doing stuff it doesn't intend to

-* Consider a website that has a database in the backend
+* Consider a website w/ a database in the backend
-* You can access the website, that website can access it's database, but you can't access the database directly.
+* You can access the website, website can access the database, but you can't access the database directly.
 * What if we tricked the website into making a request to that database when it doesn't intend to?

 ---